mfeddern/website/content/authors/admin/_index.md

 - Visitors
 ---

-Megan is a Ph.D candidate studying Aquatic and Fishery Sciences in the  </a> <a href="http://holtgrievelab.uw.edu/"> Holtgrieve Ecosystem Ecology Lab</a>.
-Her research interests include food web dynamics, specifically, how species interactions are influenced by changes in the physical and biogeochemical environment.
-Megan enjoys harnessing the power of chemical tracers to answer complex ecological questions and her current research uses compound specific stable isotope analysis of amino acids to understand changes in primary productivity and foraging ecology of pinnipeds in the northeast Pacific using museum skull specimens.

-Megan also values applying quantitative tools to ecological data, and has an expertise in time series analysis and Bayesian statistics.
-She also has expertise in data science, particularly data visualizaions using Shiny Apps and open and reproducible science using version control software.
+Megan is a postdoctoral researcher at University of Alaska working on climate drivers of Chinook salmon population dynamics in the Arctive/Yukon/Kuskokwim region.
+Previoulsy, Megan was a Ph.D candidate  in the  </a> <a href="http://holtgrievelab.uw.edu/"> Holtgrieve Ecosystem Ecology Lab</a> where she earned her degree in Aquatic and Fishery Science with a certificate in Data Science through the </a> <a href="https://escience.washington.edu/"> UW eScience Institute</a>.
+Her dissertation research used compound specific stable isotope analysis of amino acids to understand changes in primary productivity and foraging ecology of pinnipeds in the northeast Pacific using museum skull specimens.
+Her research interests include climate ecology, specifically, how species interactions are influenced by changes in the physical and biogeochemical environment.
+Megan also values applying data science techniques to ecology and has an expertise in time series analysis and Bayesian statistics.

 Megan is originally from the White Mountains of NH and moved to Seattle for graduate school after spending a few field seasons moving around the country and abroad.
 Outside of research Megan enjoys anything outdoors, particularly new activities that get her outside of her comfort zone and require problem solving.
-Backpacking, snowboarding, and biking is how she spends her time outside of the office.
+Backpacking, snowboarding, and trail running is how she spends her time outside of the office.